Best Black Friday Fitness Equipment Deals See Deals

 Looking down on a hand holding a scoop of Mutant Mass in the opening of the bag.

 While many user reviews mention that Mutant Mass seems marketed toward bodybuilders and hardcore gym-goers, don’t let the labeling and branding intimidate you.
-Mutant makes high-quality, well-designed formulas that can support any fitness goal, even if you’re not looking to become a top bodybuilder or powerlifter.
+Mutant makes high-quality, well-designed formulas that will support any fitness goal, even if you’re not looking to become a top bodybuilder or powerlifter.

 Before You Buy